MatthewPatey/Fixel/paper/sections/concl.md

 # Conclusions

 ## Lessons Learned
-ideas (could also be advice)
-1. write a sample program on day one when choosing language
-2. Take time to make sure everyone is on same page when making big project decisions
+As a team, we learned that it is very important to begin discussing the specifics of the language being developed early on.
+Therefore, it is very useful to write a sample program on day one when deciding what language to make.
+Additionally, it is very important to take the little extra time to ensure that everyone is on the same page when big project decisions are being made.
+This pays off in the future as the project gets more complex and also ensures that nobody spends their time on unnecessary work due to misunderstandings.

 ### Amrita
 Writing Fixel not only gave me insight into the art of crafting a programming language, but also a deeper understanding of our target language, Python, as well.
 In making design decisions about our own language, I learned a great deal about Python, and how its implementation would inform our own language's structure.
 Working on a translator gave was a great way to really critically understand the implications of the concepts learned during the semester, such as typing, scope, etc.